ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 ### Cloud Object Storage

+ToDo: the three headings are not clear here, we need to have same clear heading like for DB2.

 A COS service instance is global, buckets within a COS instance are where it starts to talk about regions.
 Information stored with IBM® Cloud Object Storage is encrypted and dispersed across multiple geographic locations, and accessed over HTTP using a REST API.
 This service makes use of the distributed storage technologies provided by the IBM Cloud Object Storage System (formerly Cleversafe).

 #### Does Cloud Object Storage support multi-region

 There are three types of bucket/resiliency that COS offer, Cross Region, Regional, and Single Data Center.

 - **Cross Region** resiliency will spread your data across several metropolitan areas.
+This is the multi-region.
 - **Regional** resiliency will spread data across a single metropolitan area - this is the multi-zone within a region.
 - **Single Data Center** resiliency spreads data across multiple appliances within a single data center.

 Regional and Cross Region buckets can maintain availability during a site outage.

-Supported regions:

-- Cross Region: US, EU, AP
-- Regional: us-south, us-east, eu-gb, eu-de, jp-tok
-- Single site: ams03, che01, mel01, osl01, tor01, sao01, seo01

 **Cross Region** has a special "geo" endpoint `s3-api.us-geo.objectstorage.softlayer.net, s3-api.us-geo.objectstorage.service.networklayer.com` to automatically redirect to a healthy region.
 COS has several access points to enter the cross region, regional.

 Additionally, with **Cross Region** and **Regional** buckets, data is automatically replicated across multiple regions within a geo (example for Cross Region US, content goes to Dallas, San Jose, Washington).

 For more detailed explanation COS resiliency options, checkout the COS docs [here](https://console.bluemix.net/docs/services/cloud-object-storage/basics/endpoints.html#select-regions-and-endpoints).

+### Databases Summary

+- Tablet for the three databases.

 ### File Storage